Vamsi027/LinearRegression/README.md

 # RegressionModels
-This is general format of how different types of regression models are used in Machine Learning.
+This is general template of how different types of regression models are used in Machine Learning.